 This is a critique-based course utilizing group discussion and individual guidance in the service of advancing the art practice of students who are majoring in visual arts.
 Emphasis is placed on the continued development of student's artistic production that began in the preceding Studio Project - 1.
 Readings and written responses required.
 In addition to studio work, visits to museums and galleries required.

-Instructor(s): K. Desjardins, G. Oppenheimer Terms Offered: Autumn Spring
+Instructor(s): K. Desjardins, T. Qian Terms Offered: Autumn Spring

 Prerequisite(s): ARTV 29600